ykhdrew/qMSM_tutorial/README.md

 7. quasi-Markov State Model [Link to notebook](notebook/qMSM.ipynb)
 8. MFPT calculation and macrostate sampling [Link to notebook](notebook/Analysis.ipynb)

-For the MD trajectories, you may download them at our dispository on Open Science Framework.
-(Please refer to the book chapter for the URL)
+For the MD trajectories, you may download them at our dispository on Open Science Framework: https://osf.io/wu2s6/?view_only=c7c5fef31563409babb403669a864572

 ### Installation
 We will use MSMbuilder 3.8.0 and PyEMMA in our tutorial.
 For installing MSMbuilder, you can use the following script::